As a doula, I have heard many conversations about Cesarean and vaginal birth that end in, “As long as mom and baby are healthy, that’s what matters.”

 Listening to a wide variety of birth experiences, as we do on our VBAC podcast, will educate you even more.
 A wide variety of birth stories will help you understand birth at a more in-depth and more intimate level than if you listened to only positive stories.
 If something triggers you when you are listening, check out the next tip!

 3. Dig deep and find your fears

-I highly recommend diving headfirst into your fears to find out where they are coming from.
+If you are scared of giving birth, anxious about labor, or worried about any part of the process, I highly recommend diving headfirst into your fears.
+Spend some time to find out where they are coming from.
 Fears and unprocessed trauma can hinder the natural birth process and even prevent birth from starting.

 Additionally, fear of childbirth can increase the number of unnecessary cesarean births, especially those which are elective (Aksoy et al., 2014).
 Perhaps even more concerning is the fact that moms with clinical anxiety are at increased risk for postpartum depression and postpartum anxiety.Sally Dear-Healey, Ph.D

 Talking about your concerns with someone who supports you and your birth choices is essential.
 Even something as simple as writing down all of your feelings about the things you are worried about and burning them up will help your brain process through and move beyond your fears.

 I made an excellent fear release video on YouTube to guide you through a fun fear release technique.

 Sometimes you don’t know what you don’t know.
 Having a doula will help you fill in those gaps and accomplish many things on this list, helping you create a truly empowering birth experience.

 Studies have shown that even just having a doula in the birth room makes it more likely that you will have an empowered birth experience.
 There are also many other great benefits of having a doula.

 Whether you decide to hire a doula or not, having someone prepared to support you on the big day is essential.
 Share these labor coaching tips with your partner, friend, or family member.